microsoft/vscode-docs/docs/languages/julia.md

 ## Running Code

-There are a variety of different ways to run Julia code through the VS Code IDE.
+There are a variety of different ways to run Julia code within VS Code.
 You have the option to run a Julia file (via `(Ctrl+F5)`, which will run whatever Julia file you have open and active), execute Julia commands via the REPL, or even just execute a specific block of code from a file you have open.
 To learn more about these options, head to the [The Julia VS Code Docs section on running code](https://www.julia-vscode.org/docs/stable/userguide/runningcode/).

 ## Debugging